-may be included in any operating fund.
+is included in our operating funds.
 The estimate is based on the assumption that operations may necessitate spending during the year on items that cannot be specifically identified at the time the budget is being prepared.
 A resolution, or a supplemental budget must be passed before any of the contingency can be transferred.